 The fundamental way to control horizontal text alignment in LaTeX tables is through the column specifiers l, c, and r in the tabular environment’s argument.

-• Use Case: Ideal for text-heavy columns, descriptions, or when you want a neat, uniform left edge.
+l(left-aligned): Text within this column will be aligned to the left edge of the cell.- Use Case: Ideal for text-heavy columns, descriptions, or when you want a neat, uniform left edge.

-• Use Case: Excellent for numerical data, short labels, or when visual balance is desired, especially for headings.
+c(centered): Text within this column will be horizontally centered.
+This is your primary tool for “center text LaTeX table.”- Use Case: Excellent for numerical data, short labels, or when visual balance is desired, especially for headings.

-• Use Case: Essential for numerical data, particularly when numbers have varying digits or decimal points, as right alignment helps with visual comparison of magnitude.
+r(right-aligned): Text within this column will be aligned to the right edge of the cell.- Use Case: Essential for numerical data, particularly when numbers have varying digits or decimal points, as right alignment helps with visual comparison of magnitude.

-• Syntax Example:
+- Syntax Example:

-In this example, the first column (l) is perfect for descriptive text, the second (c) for simple counts, and the third (r) for financial values, demonstrating effective “text alignment LaTeX table” practices.
+l) is perfect for descriptive text, the second (c) for simple counts, and the third (r) for financial values, demonstrating effective “text alignment LaTeX table” practices.

 Handling Multi-line Text with p{width}